Gangamma Circle

 Gangamma Circle is a small area located in Bengaluru city, the capital of Karnataka state in India.

-The place has got its name from Sri Gangamma Gudi Temple, which is 500 plus years old Temple located there.
+The place has got its name from Sri Gangamma Devi Temple, also called as Gangamma Gudi Temple, which is 600 plus years old Temple located there.

-The place is well known for its religious establishments like Sri Gangamma Devi Temple,St. Mary's Orthodox Valiyapally, Ebenezer Marthoma Church, St. Joseph's ITI Our Lady of Fátima Church, residential areas like Prestige Wellington Apartments and Kalathur Layout that includes the main Panakal Family Home, and has also been a fast developing business center with an increasing population over the last three decades.
+The place is well known for its religious establishments like Sri Gangamma Devi Temple,St. Mary's Orthodox Valiyapally, Ebenezer Marthoma Church, St. Joseph's ITI Our Lady of Fátima Church, residential areas like Prestige Wellington Apartments, Kalathur Layout and Gangamma Gudi, and has also been a fast developing business center with an increasing population over the last three decades.

 It is situated along the Indian Airforce (IAF) Main Road, near M.S.
 Palya.